 3. How flexible the interviewee is with different types of people.

-4. Ability to coordinate every employee and how well they get along with all members.
+4. Ability to coordinate with every employee and how well they get along with all members.

-5. Behavioural characteristics or how well they establish their corporate etiquettes in an interview.
+5. Behavioral characteristics or how well they establish their corporate etiquettes in an interview.

 6. Multitasking ability of the candidate when asked many questions at a time.

-There are many advantages and disadvantages in conducting panel interview for the recruiter.
+There are many advantages and disadvantages to conducting a panel interview for the recruiter.
 Few of the prominent advantages and disadvantages are listed below.

 Advantages of Panel Interview:

-There is lot of time saved in the case of panel interview.
-Instead of attending series of interviews like one on one interview, Skype interview, and telephonic interview the interviewer saves lots of time and effort by conducting panel interview.
+There is a lot of time saved in the case of a panel interview.
+Instead of attending a series of interviews like one on one interview, Skype interview, and telephonic interview the interviewer saves lots of time and effort by conducting a panel interview.

 For example, the total time and effort involved in the other process would be around three hours.
-In case of panel interview, the whole process would finish within an hour.
+In the case of the panel interview, the whole process would finish within an hour.

 2. Better assessment than one on one interviews:

-As there are more number of interviewers in the same place, the candidate would be interviewed under various perspectives.
+As there is a number of interviewers in the same place, the candidate would be interviewed under various perspectives.

 Hence the candidate would be assessed better than interviewed by a single person.
 This is one advantage of having a panel interview as there is a good assessment of the candidate.